obonaventure/cnp3/Missions/S6/ip1.rst

 Several types of routing protocols are used in IP networks.
 In this set of exercises, you will study intradomain routing protocols.
 More precisely, you  will analyse the operation of a routing protocol that uses distance vectors with split horizon.

-The deadline for this exercise is Tuesday November 3rd, at 13.00.
-Inside each group, each team of two students will write a small report in ASCII or pdf format containing the answers to the questions below.

 Questions
 ---------